Samatsam0020/MachineLearning-Projects/README.md

 # 🧠 Machine Learning Projects

 Welcome to the **Machine Learning Projects** repository!
-This collection showcases various projects I completed during my learning phase in machine learning.
+This collection showcases various projects I completed during my learning phase for the freeCodeCamp machine learning certification.
 Each project demonstrates different techniques and algorithms, offering insights into their implementation and applications.

 ## Projects Overview